openeventdata/mordecai/README.md

 mordecai
 =========

+**This is a legacy form of Mordecai, based on a Docker and Flask framework.
+Development on this branch stopped in summer 2017 but is being preserved here for current users of this approach.
+Please see the master branch for the current form of Mordecai.**

 Custom-built full text geoparsing.
 Extract all the place names from a piece of text, resolve them to the correct place, and return their coordinates and structured geographic information.